Cell Ranger7.1 (latest), printed on 09/30/2023

-Cell Ranger 4.0 includes a new dedicated cell calling algorithm that is applied specifically to identify cells from Targeted Gene Expression datasets.
+Cell Ranger includes dedicated cell calling algorithm (introduced in 4.0) that is applied specifically to identify cells from Targeted Gene Expression datasets.
 The Targeted Gene Expression cell calling method relies on identification of a transition point based on the shape of the barcode rank plot to separate cell-associated barcodes from background partitions, and is designed to successfully classify cells for a wide variety of potential target gene panels.

 The algorithm has three key steps: